CUDA driver

 Profile the GPU execution of code.

 There are two modes of operation, depending on whether external is true or false.
+The default value depends on whether Julia is being run under an external profiler.

 Integrated profiler (external=false, the default)